Greece: Court orders jail for several neo-Nazi Golden Dawn leaders | DW | 22.10.2020

 Michaloliakos, though, showed no remorse.
 "I am proud to be sent to prison for my ideas," he said in a statement, while thanking "hundreds of thousands of Greeks who stood by Golden Dawn against a dirty junta."

-Magda Fyssa was overcome with emotion as she attended court in Athens on Thursday.
-Fyssa's son Pavlos was stabbed to death in 2013 by a Golden Dawn supporter, triggering a crackdown on the party
+Magda Fyssa, whose son was stabbed to death in 2013 by a Golden Dawn supporter, was overcome with emotion in court

-Last week the court found the Golden Dawn leadership guilty of operating the party as a criminal organization and ordering thugs to attack left-wing activists, migrants, Egyptian fishermen, as well as other perceived foes.
+Last week the court found the Golden Dawn leadership guilty of operating the party as a criminal organization and ordering thugs to attack left-wing activists, migrants and Egyptian fishermen, as well as other perceived foes.

 The sentencing brings to an end a marathon process which was politically charged and lasted five years.